-58.2 About Port Security
+57.2 About Port Security

 Port security allows only packets with dynamically learned MAC addresses and/or configured static MAC addresses to pass through a port on the Switch.
-The Switch can learn up to 32K 8k MAC addresses in total with no limit on individual ports other than the sum cannot exceed 32K 8k.

 For maximum port security, enable this feature, disable MAC address learning and configure static MAC addresses for a port.
 It is not recommended you disable port security together with MAC address learning as this will result in many broadcasts.
 By default, MAC address learning is still enabled even though the port security is not activated.